Surat Gas Project

 Infrastructure and wells

 The SGP is expected to include about 6,500 CSG wells.
 The wells will supply CSG to one liquefied natural gas train on Curtis Island.
-Some of the gas may also go to existing domestic uses like electricity generation at the Daandine and Braemar 2 gas-fired power stations.(link to domestic gas pages).
+Some of the gas may also go to existing domestic uses like electricity generation at the Daandine and Braemar 2 gas-fired power stations (find out more about our domestic gas business).

 The project will also include around 6,000km of gathering lines across the Surat Basin, to move both CSG and water from the wells to centralised gas processing and water treatment facilities.